 One of my favorite shows of recent years, ERASED is a fantastic murder mystery about a cynical man who is framed for the murder of his own mother, right as she was about to blow the lid on a murder case that deeply affected him in his childhood.
 As he flees the cops, Satoru suddenly finds himself back in 1988, occupying the body of his childhood self, and given an opportunity to set things right.
 He must save the lives of his childhood friends and uncover the identity of the murderer, which would also mean his mother is never killed in the present-day.
 I found myself getting deeply attached to these characters and, while the mystery itself lacks surprises, the story around it I found enthralling and full of emotional moments.

 #15 Sound of the Sky

-Hope you like Amazing Grace, because Sound of the Sky will make damn sure you can whistle along to it by the end of it.
+Hope you like Amazing Grace, because Sound of the Sky will make damn sure you can whistle along by the end of it.
 It’s an intriguing show about the garrison of a border town during a period of fragile peace that might shatter at any moment.
 All the soldiers have interesting stories to them and are involved with the town and its unique culture and folklore.
 It’s also just a pretty show with an amazing music score, which hopefully explains why I still use a screenshot of its most iconic scene as the header for this website.